Robert Maxwell, 5th Lord Maxwell: Life

 The death of James V in December somewhat changed Henry VIII's policy.
 The captive nobles were permitted to return to Scotland upon paying a ransom and entering into a bond to aid the English king, by force if necessary, in his scheme for a marriage of Prince Edward with the young queen, Mary Stuart.
-Maxwell was at Carlisle in March 1543 and was able to write to the King's widow, Mary of Guise, to arrange the passage of her French servants who took messages on to the Duke of Suffolk at Newcastle.
+Maxwell was at Carlisle in March 1543 and was able to write to the King's widow, queen Mary of Guise, to arrange the passage of her French servants who took messages on to the Duke of Suffolk at Newcastle.
 Suffolk was told that Guise was favourable to the marriage plan.

 Cardinal Beaton, who opposed the marriage to the heir of a Protestant country, was detained.
 Maxwell showed his hostility to Beaton by proposing, and getting passed, an act that all should have liberty to read the Bible in the Scots and English tongues.
 Along with Hugh Somerville, 5th Lord Somerville, he was one of the chief agents of Angus in his intrigues with Henry VIII.
-On the last day of October 1543, Maxwell and Somerville were captured by John Hamilton, the Abbot of Paisley, while proceeding with letters to Gilbert Kennedy, 3rd Earl of Cassilis and William Cunningham, 4th Earl of Glencairn, Maxwell being sent to the castle of Edinburgh.
+On the last day of October 1543, Maxwell and Somerville were captured by John Hamilton, the Abbot of Paisley, while in Edinburgh carrying letters to Gilbert Kennedy, 3rd Earl of Cassilis and William Cunningham, 4th Earl of Glencairn.
+Maxwell was imprisoned in Edinburgh Castle.

 Upon obtaining his liberty, Maxwell joined Matthew Stewart, 4th Earl of Lennox in Glasgow Castle, and was taken prisoner at its capture during the battle of Glasgow, 1 April 1544.
 He was released on 3 May 1544, on the approach of the English fleet to Leith roads, in case his friends or followers should ally with the English.

 Having now excited the suspicions of Henry as to his fidelity, he was taken prisoner and sent to the Tower of London.
 Thereupon he offered to serve under the Earl of Hertford, with a red cross on his armour as a symbol of his devotion to England.
 However, in August 1545 he remained imprisoned at Pontefract Castle, and only in October 1545 was he allowed to return to Scotland, on delivering Caerlaverock Castle into English keeping.
 Early in November, his castles were captured by Beaton and he was conveyed a prisoner to Dumfries; but, having affirmed that he had only made terms with Henry in fear of his life, on 12 January 1546 Maxwell received a remission, and was at the same time made chief justice of Annandale.
 On 3 June 1546, he was appointed warden of the west marches.
 He died on 9 July of the same year.

 Family

-By his first wife, Janet Douglas, daughter of Sir William Douglas of Drumlanrig, he had three children:
+Robert and his first wife, Janet Douglas, daughter of Sir William Douglas of Drumlanrig, had three children: